travis-ci/gh/README.md

 ## Scoping

-With the main goal to separate authentication from other logic, the `gh` library supports scopting:
+With the main goal to separate authentication from other logic, the `gh` library supports scoping:

 ``` ruby
 GH.with GH::LazyLoader.new do